GitHub-Insight-ANZ-Lab/copilot-challenge-java-spring-boot/README.md

 - **/returncolorcode**:

   - receive by querystring a parameter called color
-  - read colors.json file and return the rgba field
+  - read colors.json file under resources and return the rgba field
   - get color var from querystring
   - iterate for each color in colors.json to find the color
-  - return the code.hex field
+  - return the hex field
+  - return 404 if not found

+> **_NOTE:_** Hint: Use TDD.
+Start by creating the unit test and then implement the code.
-> **_NOTE:_** Lets try Copilot chat now.
-Paste the above information and make it as detailed as possible in the Copilot chat text box.
-Copilot will use by default the open file as context in order to generate the suggestion.
+> Lets try Copilot chat now.
+> Paste the above information and make it as detailed as possible in the Copilot chat text box.
+> Copilot will use by default the open file as context in order to generate the suggestion.

 - **/tellmeajoke**:

   - Make a call to the joke api and return a random joke - <https://api.chucknorris.io/jokes/random>

 > **_NOTE:_** Here's example where you might need to use you own knowledge and judgement
 > to validate that Copilot follows best practices.
-Just because Copilot mimic
+Just because Copilot mimics
 > what many developers do, doesn't always mean it's the correct way.
 You might need
 > to be extra specific in your prompt to let Copilot know what's best practices.